 - Student councils sometimes offer consultation or have committees which specialise in issues related to disabilities or chronic illnesses.
 They can also answer your questions and provide help with any problems you encounter.

-- Not only does the German Studentenwerk association provide information on “studying with a disability” on its website, but also includes a special chapter on “studying abroad” (in German, PDF, 0.2 MB) in its manual “Study and Disability”.
+- Not only does the German Studentenwerk association provide information on “studying with a disability” on its website, but also includes a special chapter on “studying abroad” (in German, PDF, 0.2 MB in German) in its manual “Study and Disability”.